mentalisttraceur/python-macaddress/README.rst

     '01:23' cannot be parsed as MAC, OUI, or EUI64

-Note that the message of the ``ValueError`` tries to be helpful for developers, but it is not localized, nor is it part of the official public interface covered by SemVer.
+Note that the message of the ``ValueError`` tries to be helpful for developers, but it is not localized, nor is its exact text part of the official public interface covered by SemVer.

 Parse from Bytes